The Cart API allows you to handle cart operations, such as automatically processing a customer's shopping cart.

 The subscription ID has the following structure in the notification (in this example, the notification type is XML):

 - No further actions are taken by cleverbridge; cleverbridge waits for the next purchase, which must be initiated by you.

 To trigger a rebilling, you must create an API call containing:

 - Dynamic price (optional)

 <ProcessCartRequest xmlns="http://api.cleverbridge.com/datacontract"> <Cart> ... </Cart> <DefaultCountryId>String</DefaultCountryId> <DefaultLanguageId>String</DefaultLanguageId> <ExtraParameters> ... </ExtraParameters> <ProcessCartMode></ProcessCartMode> <Subscription> <SubscriptionId>S9073119</SubscriptionId> </Subscription> </ProcessCartRequest>

-The following are the most important parameters that you should understand before using this API.
+The following parameters are the most important ones you should understand before using this API.